AirshipCMS/Docs/Schema-Setup-Guide.md

 Set a property for the primary label.
 This is the main label that will display on the list view for items in this collection in the Admin Panel. (explain more).

 ## Set up Relationships
-Needs to be done after colletions are setup. (explain more).
+This needs to be done after colletions are setup. (explain more).
 Can relate a collection to a page, or a collection to items in a collection.
 Cannot relate a page to a pge.
 Add related datafields to pages and collections in order to set up the framework to create `one-to-many` relationships between pages and collections in your project.
 If you aren't sure what the relationships are for your project, you can come back to do this later.
 For more information about relationships, see the [Relationships](/documentation/view/relationships) Docs.

+Example:
+(talk about the example from the sketches, how posts feed from news and products to homepage). show screenshots of process.

 ---